Abhishekn1947/SamGov-Scraper/README.md

 - Open .env in a text editor and fill in the required values (see for details), to create an .env run `touch .env`

+- Must Have Firefox browser and coreesponding gecko driver for your pc specs (Mine is for an Apple macbook pro m3 max)

 ---

 **Run Script**: `Python Main.py`